Vegetarian food

 Consistency

 It is also easy to tell these three apart by just touching them.
 Paneer is soft, and melts when you put it in your mouth.
+It has a smooth texture that complements both spicy and sweet flavors.
 Tofu is smooth, soft and spongy.
-Tempeh is chewy and firm in consistency.
+It can absorb marinades and takes on the flavor of whatever it is cooked with, making it extremely versatile.
+Tempeh is chewy and firm in consistency, providing a hearty texture that is often used as a meat substitute in vegan and vegetarian dishes.

 Picture (Paneer): en.wikipedia.org